-The resilience's concept in supply chains includes with previous principles with studies of supply chain vulnerability as Svensson (2002) mentioned supply chain vulnerability as "unexpected deviations from the norm and their negative consequences".
+The resilience's concept in supply chains includes with previous principles with studies of supply chain vulnerability as "unexpected deviations from the norm and their negative consequences".
 Moreover, Sheffi and Rice (2005) described that vulnerabilities can be measured in terms of risk, a combination of the likelihood of an event and its potential severity.
 Both these definitions have foundations in traditional risk management techniques and are expanded by other authors (Svensson, 2002).
 Thus, this study applied vulnerability practices, which are external pressure factor and connectivity, to decrease supply chain vulnerability.
 Because, Pettit et al. (2013), argued that external pressure and connectivity are the highest vulnerabilities impacting the supply chain.